 Physical Distancing section.

-- Eliminate or reduce processes that prevent effective physical distancing.
+- Eliminate or reduce processes that may result in high-risk contact.
 For example, if processes can be performed virtually with a brief in-person visit to verify information or complete a hands-on procedure , this will greatly reduce the duration of workers in a space.

-- Use administrative controls such as floor markings to indicate appropriate physical distancing between tasks or personnel and/or to indicate directional traffic flow.
+- Use administrative controls such as floor markings to indicate directional traffic flow.
 These markings help personnel and visitors better visualize spacing that will minimize droplet transmission.

 - Utilize scheduling to minimize time spent together in the lab, as well as overall time onsite.
 Shared spaces should utilize a scheduling component to ensure no overlapping and allowance of adequate physical distancing.
 Please see the 'Laboratory Scheduling Precautions' section below.

 - Laboratory staff will be responsible for cleaning high touch surfaces and shared equipment within the laboratory, and it is recommended that each laboratory establish a schedule with written procedures and clearly defined responsibilities.
 Laboratory staff may contact DOHS to assist with this assessment.
 Please see the 'Laboratory Cleaning and Disinfection Precautions' section below.

 - A review of required PPE to conduct research should be performed to assess the operational and hazard requirements before changes are implemented or new items introduced.
 Do not forget that there are other serious hazards encountered every day in laboratories.
 Follow established SOPs and safety guidance to ensure you meet additional requirements regarding safe laboratory practices.
 If COVID-19 guidance and SOPs conflict, you should discuss it with your supervisor or consult with your

 IC-assigned DOHS Safety Specialist.
 Please see the 'Personal Protective Equipment Precautions' section below